yuosif-gamal/E-Commerce-Product-management-System/README.md

 manage carts, apply vouchers, and make purchases.
 The application includes robust authentication and authorization mechanisms, along with various features for filtering and sorting products.

+## Microservices Architecture

+The E-Commerce application is designed using a microservices architecture, consisting of the following services:

+* **API Gateway:**
+    * **Role:** The API Gateway is the entry point for all client requests.
+It routes the requests to the appropriate microservice and handles cross-cutting concerns like security, logging, and rate limiting.
+    * **Technology:** Spring Cloud Gateway.
+* **Notification Service:**

+    * **Role:** Handles sending notifications to users, such as email notifications when item still in cart more than 2 hours is marked as not reserved.
+    * **Technology:** Spring Boot with JavaMailSender for sending emails.

+* **E-commerce Service:**
+    * **Role:** Central service managing core e-commerce functionalities, including products, categories, and carts.
+It coordinates product and cart management, handles user roles and access control, and interacts with other services via the API Gateway.
+    * **Technology:** Spring Boot with Spring Data JPA for database interactions, Spring Security for authentication and authorization.

 ## installations

 ### Prerequisites